project-poodle/poodle/design.md

     <consensus_id>, <domain>:<table>[/<attribute-group>]

 Scheme in Record encoding is encoded differently when transmitted via network, or when stored on disk.
+Not all Scheme components are stored in the Record in all format.

 - When transmitted via network, Consensus ID is NOT encoded as part of the Record.
 Instead, Consensus ID is encoded as part of Consensus Block as